Connect with us

 4. Helps you prepare for exams

-The third pro of SQ3R is that it helps you learn and remember information, which can help you prepare for exams for school or university.
-When you see the exam time is near, this method is working to give you the best results.
+The 4th pro of SQ3R is that it helps you learn and remember information, which can help you prepare for exams for school or university.
+For example, the exam is near in your head, the best every strartegy is sq3r because this reading strategy is good When you see the exam time is near, this method is working to give you the best results.

 5. Improves critical thinking

 Last but not least benefit of using and implementing this strategy is that you ask questions about the material for a teacher or in your mind, then this will improve your critical thinking skills.
-This helps you understand the material better and develop your critical thinking skills and make you smart.
+The biggest purpose of this technique is to help us to understand the material better and develop our critical thinking skills and make us smart.

 Cons of SQ3R: